3oheme/3oheme.github.com/_posts/2013-08-10-apply-fast-click-for-ios-to-your-website.markdown

 <p><button class='slowclick' style='margin-right: 1em'>Button 1</button>
 <button class='fastclick'>Button 2</button></p>

 The first button shows the normal behaviour, and the second one presents the FastClick approach.
+Which one do you think responds faster?

 <script type="text/javascript" src="/resources/fastclick_example.js" >&nbsp;</script>